 Just be sure to investigate the actual composition of the soil, either by reading the package or researching what the soil you’re buying is actually made of.

-Living Organisms: Garden Soil vs. Potting Soil
+Living Organisms In Garden Soil Vs. Potting Soil

 Garden soil is full of living organisms.
 Outdoor soil in the ground is home to bacteria, fungi, earthworms, bugs, and other living critters.
 The soil-food web is a key part of outdoor soil health.
 Life in the soil should be happily encouraged outdoors.

 A new bag of high-quality potting soil is “sterile”, and is void of living organisms.
 Most people aren’t keen on bringing creepy crawlies into their homes in garden soil, so the lifelessness of potting soil is a big benefit for indoor gardening.
 That said, some potting mixes intentionally add beneficial mycorrhizal fungi (yay!).

 Seed Content: Garden Soil vs. Potting Soil

-Garden generally contains lots of seeds, some of which are viable and can germinate.
+Garden soil generally contains lots of seeds, some of which are viable and can germinate.
 This means weeds.
 Potting soil is meant to be sterile and completely free of weed seeds.
 Using potting soil means fewer weeds.

-Watering Techniques: Potting Soil vs. Garden Soil
+Watering Techniques: Potting Soil Vs. Garden Soil

 Potting soil is so light that it’s best watered gently with a watering can.
 Garden soil is less likely to fly all over the place than potting soil is, so it can also be watered with a hose or overhead sprinkler.
 Both can be watered effectively with DIY drip lines.

-Cost: Potting Soil vs. Garden Soil
+Cost Considerations For Potting Soil Vs. Garden Soil

 Potting soil is more expensive than garden soil.
 This is because potting soil has to be processed from mixture of different ingredients.
 Garden soil can just be dug up and sold with a bit of mixing.
 A bag of potting soil may be $5 to $25, depending on the brand, quality, et cetera.